TobiOlajumoke/sre-week-two/readme.md

 I noticed the CPU is 10 but on my machine github codespace i'm using a 2-core • 8GB RAM • 32GB

+but if i correct my cpu here in my deployment.yml file from 10 to 1